Welcome to the Royal Opera House. Read about getting into and around the building below, as well as finding out what's on.

 Please bring a device to display your e-ticket.
 Please bring a payment card as we are a cashless venue.

-Our cloakrooms are open.
-We ask you that you only use the cloakrooms if necessary as we are currently running on limited capacity.
+Our cloakrooms are open for those attending a performance or going on a tour.
+We ask you that you only use the cloakrooms if necessary, as the cloakrooms become very busy, especially at the end of the performance.
 Where possible, please only bring a small bag that can be placed under your seat.
+We cannot store e-scooters and e-unicycles, even if folded, so please do not bring those into the building.

 The Box Office counter is open from 90 minutes before the start of a performance until the performance starts.
 It is not open at any other time.
 You can find out what's on and book tickets or contact us at any other time via the website.